(This post contains spoilers for De Palma’s Dressed to Kill, Sisters, The Black Dahlia, Femme Fatale, Snake Eyes, and Body Double.)

 Why break it when we can fuck it first, huh?

 The music from their boom box may or may not be intended for comic effect.

 There may be some aspect of examining racial anxieties here, but for me, the overwhelming theme is assigning a character who can be considered alien, not the audience, and making them the more sexually perverse.
 This is done with these black men, but also with the british Elliott.
 A later example of this can be found in Body Double where the voyeur is mirrored by a man, “the Indian”, who watches alongside as a neighbor strips.

 Later, when he stalks her through a mall, this same man follows his motions.

 A detective interrogating the voyeur, refers to “the Indian” as “your blood brother”.
-In this dialogue, the voyeur is accused of being an equally guilty party as “the Indian”, but he then redeems himself by cracking the case and discovering the real murder – we and the hero are both voyeurs, but we know that we contain heroic virtue, while this other man, this alien man, “the Indian” carries only villainy.
+In this dialogue, the voyeur is accused of being an equally guilty party as “the Indian”, before he eventually redeems himself by cracking the case and discovering the real murderer – we and the hero are both voyeurs, but we know that we contain heroic virtue, while this other man, this alien man, “the Indian” carries only villainy.

 As far as I’m concerned, you’re the real reason Gloria Revelle got murdered.
 If you hadn’t been so busy getting off by peeping on her, if you had called the police about your blood brother, the Indian, Gloria Revelle would still be alive.